xiangyouli/xiangyouli.github.io/_pages/about.md

 I’m **Heyue Li(李禾越)**, currently a third-year undergraduate student at the **[School of Computer Science](https://cs.whu.edu.cn/)**, **[Wuhan University (WHU)](https://www.whu.edu.cn/)**, where I am pursuing my Bachelor’s degree in **Computer Science and Technology**.🏫

 My academic interests primarily lie in the areas of **computer architecture**, **integrated circuit design**, **algorithm design and optimization**(particularly in AI-related projects).
-I’m passionate about exploring the integration of hardware and software to optimize system performance.
-One of my key projects involves designing a processor based on the LoongArch32R architecture, where I led the design of the memory system and conducted testing on an FPGA platform.🛠️
+I am passionate about exploring the boundaries of knowledge in hardware and system design, working at the intersection of software and hardware to enhance system performance.
+In my projects, I have worked on processor design, including memory systems and data path optimization, and have been involved in the design of various chips, primarily at the IC design level, where I focus on the coding aspects of these systems.🛠️

 Beyond research, I am active involved in **competitive programming**(such as ACM-ICPC) and am honored to have received several national-level awards for my efforts.🏅

 I am passionate about discovering new solutions and continuously learning.
 I highly value collaborating with others who share similar academic interests or possess expertise in different fields, as it opens opportunities for mutual growth and knowledge exchange. 💡

 If you share similar interests or simply want to connect, feel free to **reach out**!
 I believe there’s always much to learn, and I’m always open to new ideas and connections.
 I’m also excited about future opportunities for both personal and professional growth. 🤩

+# 🎓 Research

+# 🔧 Skills

 <!--